astropy/astroquery/docs/esasky/esasky.rst

 Getting started
 ===============

-This is a python interface for querying the ESASky web service.
-This supports querying an object as well as querying a region around the target.
+This is a python interface for querying the `ESASky web service
+<http://www.cosmos.esa.int/web/esdc/esasky>`__.
+This supports querying an object
+as well as querying a region around the target.
 For region queries, the region dimensions may be specified as a radius.
-The queries may be further constrained by specifying a choice of catalogs or missions.
+The queries may be further constrained by specifying a choice of catalogs or missions.  `Documentation on the ESASky web service can be found here. <http://www.cosmos.esa.int/web/esdc/esasky-help>`__

 Get the available catalog names
 -------------------------------